halfofning/medusa/README.md

 a short game made for the Game Production module

 #### instructions
-download project folder --> head over to "builds" --> choose your OS, run the executable file :-)
+download project ZIP & unzip --> head over to "Builds" folder --> choose your OS --> run the executable file :-)